tomsdev/brackets-typescript-code-intel/README.md

 You can open a **TypeScript project** or the **sample project** given with this extension in the Sample folder.

-##Notes
+##Compatibility

-* Syntax highlighting on TypeScript files only works with Brackets version sprint 20 (and later).
+* Tested on Mac and PC with Brackets version sprint 21.

 ##Roadmap